kailash-manasarovar/statement/docs/timeline/2024/november.md

 ## Honey trap

 - I believe that the `@jctot19` account is fundamentally a honey-trap account.
-- Is it possible I blew his cover and that is why the original tweets stopped on 15th January?
-I think it's highly likely given they shut everything down when I said [something that directly related to Winston May](january.md#galway-ireland-tt).
+- Is it possible I blew his cover and that is why the tweets from this account stopped on 15th January?
+- I think it's highly likely given they shut all communication down the moment I said [something that directly related to Winston May](january.md#galway-ireland-tt).
-- Did they do this because they're aware that while they watch their targets constantly, they're also being watched constantly by law enforcement?
+- Did they do this because they're fully aware that while they watch their targets constantly, they're also being monitored and recorded constantly by law enforcement?
-- Nevertheless, bizarrely, Google search results related to this account are still active.
-I notice the newer entries are coming from retweeted posts.
-I suspect the retweets are automated.
+- Regardless, bizarrely, tailored Google search results related to this account are still active.
+- I notice the newer entries are coming from retweeted posts.
+- I suspect the retweets are automated on such accounts to make them look like they're being used regularly by a normal person.
+- Carmen and Rocio Vidal still feature in the Google search results at the end of November 2024.
-- Carmen and Rocio Vidal still feature.
-Carmen is obviously Carmen Cano Lopez, Domingo's sister.
+- Carmen is obviously Carmen Cano Lopez, Domingo the piano teacher's sister.
+- I post about [seduction techniques](../../evidence/manipulation.md) on Twitter: https://x.com/1FRGVN/status/1860132157890679006 on 23rd November.

+??? info "Seduction techniques tweet"
+    ~
+    Seduction techniques

+    Online, offline, and combined.

+    - Ideally, the trick begins with an actual physical person, the object of desire, coupled with online seduction techniques and drugging/spiking with narcotics/herbs.
+    - In my case, this was an elaborate set up during scheduled classes at a public school where hundreds of minors are in attendance.
+    - A minor child was also present during the physical seduction techniques, which included drugging.
+    - I imagine in many target's cases, this initial phase will be the beginning of a new relationship, possibly started online, and online communication will be essential to its continuance.
+    - The seduction is reinforced over time online using professional NLP seduction techniques, and then will intensify whenever the target is physically together with the object of desire, a real life person.
+In my case (and likely many others) a teacher.
+    - It certainly helps if there is a genuine physical attraction and well functioning "objects of desire" are likely genuinely sexually attracted to their targets.
+    - The instigators, i.e. "objects of desire", may well also be taking the same aphrodisiac substances.
+They certainly need to be dealing with these substances directly so the risk of being affected by them is always present.
+    - My assumption is that usually these people will be involved in drugs in some way in any case, and so getting high is a common occurrence and doesn't have the extreme cathartic effect on the mind that will be happening to the target who may be an innocent child.
+    - Drugging such targets will be utterly overwhelming to them and will change their lives forever.
+    - Criminal charges for this should align with rape and pedophilia whenever sexual activity of any sort is involved.
+    - The target's worldview is altered irrevocably by these manipulation techniques.
+They believe they are in love, and, most importantly, that it is reciprocal.
+From here, they are open to anything:
+        - Sexual activity.
+        - Sharing resources, unlimited generosity.
+        - Being manipulated into protecting their object of desire from harm in some way.
+        - Etc... (please add in comments).
+    - When the object of desire is no longer around, and the seduction must continue, the relationship and its reinforcement is supplied entirely online.
+    - The object of desire may, from time to time, make an appearance; perhaps when the manipulation techniques are wearing thin.
+This serves to reinforce the lie.
+    - Persons of a similar sex and build may also be used for a similar effect in physical settings.
+    - If somehow drugging is possible, even without access to the person in normal physical settings then, depending on the value of the target, this will continue.

+    End goals

+    - Targets may be wealthy and the goal is to relieve them of it in part or whole.
+    - Targets may be set up as long game goals, where even future inheritance is factored in by the criminal gangs.
+    - Targets may be young and beautiful (male and female) and the plan is probably to get them into porn, then prostitution most likely.
+    - Ultimately, end goals are always financial.

+    #acim
+    #MenAreBroken
+    #EndingItNow

-- I post about [seduction techniques](../../evidence/manipulation.md) on Twitter: https://x.com/1FRGVN/status/1860132157890679006.
-Immediately, an account interacts with me that has a warning, and suggests the trumpet teacher has an alibi, and not to forget to cross examine Domingo (Camo).
+- Immediately, an account interacts with me that contains a threat, and a warning, and also suggests the trumpet teacher has an alibi which is a lie, and not to forget to cross examine Domingo (Camo).

 ![Alibi](../../content/images/fake-accounts/dont-dare.png)

-- I suspect Carmen Cano to be behind most of these, including the threat to my brother's life.
+- I suspect Hazel Smith and Carmen Lopez Cano are behind most of these threatening tweets; including the threat to my brother's life.
 - This is my most translated tweet for ages:

 ![Translated seduction tweet](../../content/tweets/translated-honey-trapper-tweet.png)